Caleydo/caleydo-doc/data.md

 Here we discuss how datasets and groupings are loaded from the delimited text file and what options you have to process your data.
 A wizard guides you through the individual steps of data loading.

 ### Loading a Dataset
 The picture on the right shows a correctly configured import dialog.
-The first step is to press the "Open Data File" button and select a delimited text file from your hard drive.
+The first step is to press the *Open Data File* button and select a delimited text file from your hard drive.
 Once you loaded the data file it will appear in the preview table.
-As "TAB" is selected as the default delimiter, you may have to adjust the delimiter until you see a correct table.
+As *TAB* is selected as the default delimiter, you may have to adjust the delimiter until you see a correct table.
 ![](i/load_dataset.png "Data loading dialog")

 You can enter a custom dataset name or go with the one that was automatically selected.